 All other restrictions will remain unchanged during all other hours, including restrictions and compassionate exceptions for end-of-life, and COVID patients.

-Update to Screening and Masking
+Screening and Masking

 All visitors, contractors, outpatients and vendors, regardless of vaccination status, must wear a surgical mask when in our facilities.
 Masks may be removed briefly to eat/drink while maintaining social distancing.
 Cloth masks are not permitted at this time.
 Those who come to our facilities with cloth masks will be provided with a surgical mask if they do not have one.